Generalized symmetry relations for connection matrices in the phase-integral method: Connection matrices and effective Stokes constants

 In case of the different order of the branch point the operator must be raised to an appropriate power.

-With help of the three operators, $\S$, $\W$ and $\C$, the reader can perform any analytical continuation far away from any singularities; the matrix formulation of the traditional Heading`s rules appears to be much more convenient for our purposes.
+With help of these three operators, $\S$, $\W$ and $\C$, the reader can perform any analytical continuation far away from any singularities; the matrix formulation of the traditional Heading's rules appears to be much more convenient for our purposes.